 - An on-time application is one submitted by 5 p.m. local time at your institution on the due date and is subsequently accepted by NIH as error-free.

 - Your institution’s registrations with Grants.gov and eRA Commons must be active on the due date.
-If you work at a small- or medium-sized university or small business that doesn’t submit applications frequently, check with your grants office to make sure all submission accounts are active well before you submit your application.
-It can take several weeks to establish or renew the needed registrations with SAM, Grants.gov and other entities.
+If you work at a small- or medium-sized university or small business that doesn’t submit applications frequently, check with your grants office to make sure all submission accounts (you may need to right click and open in a new tab) are active well before you submit your application.
+It can take several weeks to establish or renew the needed registrations with SAM and, Grants.gov and other entities.

 - Your application must be validated and accepted by both Grants.gov and NIH.
 After your application passes Grants.gov -- the central receipt point for many Federal grant applications -- you will receive a Grants.gov tracking number and notification that your application is being retrieved by the agency (NIH).
 The NIH system then seeks to validate your application by checking it against the NIH Guide and funding opportunity announcement instructions.
 If your application fails any of these checks, an error or warning notice is issued.

 - Errors stop the submission process and prevent your application from being accepted.

 - Warnings do not stop the submission process and your application will continue forward in the peer review process.
 However, if you want to change your application in response to a warning, you must reject, correct and resubmit it before the 5 p.m. deadline.
 If you reject your application but do not resubmit by the 5 p.m. deadline, your application will be late.

 - You have a two-day window to review and change your application but if you make changes after 5 p.m. on the due date, your application will be late.